algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 **`Deprecated`**

-use getAccount(account: { name: string; fundWith?: AlgoAmount } | string, algod: Algodv2, env: AlgoClientConfig, kmdClient?: Kmd) instead
+use getAccount(account: { config: AccountConfig; fundWith?: AlgoAmount }, algod: Algodv2, kmdClient?: Kmd) instead

 Returns an Algorand account with private key loaded by convention based on the given name identifier.